tjmahr/dissertation/docs/97-app-related-work.md

 to as age 3) in order to enrich parts of the sample demographics.
-For this manuscript, we analyzed how vocabulary and maternal education predicted looking patterns, including relative looks to the semantic and phonological foils, but with convential polynomial growth curves.
+For this manuscript, we analyzed how vocabulary and maternal education predicted looking patterns, including relative looks to the semantic and phonological foils, but with conventional polynomial growth curves.
 The use of generalized additive models is an innovation I developed for my dissertation.